canonical/ubuntu-core-docs/docs/en/guides/build-device/image-building.md

 ### Example

-The following is an example model assertion that builds a Core 18 image for a Raspberry Pi 3 / Compute Module 3 board.
+The following is an example model assertion that builds a Core 18 image for a Raspberry Pi 3 (or Compute Module 3) board.
 The JSON file is named `pi3-model.json`:

 ```json
 {